charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

   \ldots & \frac{\displaystyle 3}{\displaystyle 16} & \frac{\displaystyle 5}{\displaystyle 16} & \frac{\displaystyle 1}{\displaystyle 16} & \ldots \\
 \end{bmatrix}
 $$

+However, in practise the numerically correct method dithers the error out in a very dense way, making the picture look very grey-ish.
+This is especially prominant in low-resolution images, in which we have.

+With experience we found that the algorithm used in old Macs, [Atkinson Dithering](https://en.wikipedia.org/wiki/Atkinson_dithering), works really well for low resolution photos.
+The difference being that instead of diffusing the full error, only partial will be diffused.

 $$
 \begin{bmatrix}